hoellin/eg/docs/notes_ABC/K562/recap_investigations_ABC_over_CRiFF.md

 List provided by Fulco et al. It contains 847 gene names.
 Unfortunately, only 791 of these genes match our custom RefSeq annotation.

-Note that of those 847 gene names, only 831 match Fulco et al ‘s full (before filters) RefSeq annotation, so...
+Note that of those 847 gene names, only 831 match Fulco et al ‘s full (before filters) RefSeq annotation.

 For some runs, we directly used the 847 gene names or the 791 gene names that match our custom RefSeq annotation.
-For some others (fourth run, RefSeq59 ; and fifth run, RefSeq 56), we intersected the 831/847 gene names matching Fulco et al’s full annotation (and only these ones, for which we have the respective loci) with our custom RefSeq annotation.
+For some others ([fourth run, RefSeq59](#fourth-run-refseq-59) ; and [fifth run, RefSeq 56](#fifth-run-refseq-56)), we intersected the 831/847 gene names matching Fulco et al’s full annotation (and only these ones, for which we have the respective loci) with our custom RefSeq annotation.
 This resulted in a list of 844 ubiquitously expressed genes.

 All these files can be found in

-/work2/project/regenet/workspace/thoellinger/ABC-Enhancer-Gene-Prediction/reference
+`/work2/project/regenet/workspace/thoellinger/ABC-Enhancer-Gene-Prediction/reference`(private)

 under the following names